craysiii/binance/README.md

 #### Current

 * Basic implementation of public, account, and withdraw REST API endpoints
   * Easy to use authentication
   * Methods return parsed JSON
   * No need to generate timestamps
   * No need to generate signatures
+* Basic implementation of WebSocket API

 #### Planned

 * Implementation of the User Data Stream API
-* Implementation of the Websocket API
 * Exception handling with responses
 * High level abstraction

 ## Getting Started

+#### REST Client

-Require the gem:
+Require Binance:

 ```ruby
 require 'binance'